-Images are one of the most important aspects of any blog because it serves as an eye-catching visual element that draws readers’ attention to your site.
-Images also help you make use of colour schemes, which are known to influence how readers view your website’s content.
+Images are one of the most important aspects of any blog because they are an eye-catching visual element that draws readers’ attention to your site.
+Images also help you make use of color schemes, which are known to influence how readers view your website’s content.

 Table of Contents

 The answer is simple: Images are the most common form of media webmasters use today.

 We use images to display products, services, news, and even links on our websites.
 And while it’s true that they’re not the only way to present content, the fact remains that images are a lot easier to consume than reading.